Summer Sunset: Getting Back to School-Year Bedtime

 Got summer sleepyheads?
 Start now and they'll be ready for the alarm clock.

-It’s coming: The first day of school.
-There’s so much to do — pick out the first day attire, buy school supplies, schedule activities — but one of the most important things on your back-to-school to-do list is the bedtime routine.
+It’s coming: the first day of school.
+There’s so much to do — picking out the first day attire, buying school supplies, and scheduling activities.
+However, one of the most important things on your back-to-school to-do list is the bedtime routine.
 Expecting your child to go to bed at a reasonable hour and wake up well-rested and happy isn’t going to just happen overnight.

-Starting a school night routine in early to mid-August will give you plenty of time to adjust schedules and see what works best for everyone.
-Here are a few ways you can get your children back on a school night schedule and have them well-adjusted before the big day arrives.
+Start a school night routine in early to mid-August.
+This will give you plenty of time to adjust schedules and see what works best for everyone.
+Here are a few ways you can get your children back on a school night bedtime schedule.
+That way you can have them well-adjusted before the big day arrives.

 Pick a Bedtime and Stick With It

-Starting a week or two before the first day of school, have your children go to sleep 15 minutes earlier than usual each night, tacking on an additional 15 until you reach your desired school-year bedtime (examples: 8:45 pm on one night, 8:30 pm the next, 8:15 pm after that, and so on).
+Starting a week or two before the first day of school, have your children in bed 15 minutes earlier than usual each night.
+For example, send them to bed at 8:45 pm on the first night, 8:30 pm the next, and 8:15 pm after that.
+Continue until you reach your desired school-year bedtime.
 In addition to these 15-minute evening increments, do the same each morning.
-If your child usually sleeps until 9 am during the summer, wake them up at 8:45 am, and then 8:30 am, and so on.
+If your child usually sleeps until 9 am during the summer, wake them up at 8:45 am, and then 8:30 am, and so on, until you reach the school year wake-up time.

 Get Back To a Routine